corona-warn-app/cwa-verification-server/docs/architecture-overview.md

 - The Corona-Warn-App is a system which requests test result status and obtains proofs.
 - The Corona-Warn-App Server is a system which needs to verify proof.
 - The Portal Server is a system which creates and obtains proof and therefore acts as source for proof.
-- The Lab Server/Laboratory Information System (LIS) is a system which acts as trusted source for proof.
+- The Test Result Server is a system which acts as trusted source for proof.

 Proof is represented by a Transaction Authorization Number (TAN), which is not bound to a specific transaction.